x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/clients-and-mobile-in-exchange-online/outlook-for-ios-and-android/outlook-for-ios-and-android-configuration-with-microsoft-intune.md

     ![user is prompted for access to contacts](../../media/outlook_mobile_intune_3.png)

-3. If the user allows Outlook to access the native Contacts app, access is granted and contact synchronization will be enabled.
+3. If the user allows Outlook to access the native Contacts app, access is granted and contact synchronization is enabled.
 If the user denies Outlook access to the native Contacts app, then the user is prompted to go into the OS settings and enable contact synchronization:

     ![user is prompted to allow Outlook to access the native Contacts app](../../media/outlook_mobile_intune_4.png)